UCL Research Data Information Security Management System Roles and Responsibilities #

 An Information Asset Owner may delegate responsibility (while retaining overall accountability) for the day-to-day management of users and projects to an Information Asset Administrator.
 Information Asset Administrator responsibilities as detailed in the roles catalogue.

-Information Asset Owners and Information Asset Administrators must be both a substantive (full) member of UCL staff and an approved researcher.
+Information Asset Owners and Information Asset Administrators must be both substantive (full) members of UCL staff and approved researchers.

 7.3.
 Project Roles #